ch1bo/laendlefinder/web/README.md

 ## Troubleshooting

-- **CSV file not loading**: Ensure the `data/properties.csv` file exists in the correct location relative to the web directory
+- **CSV file not loading**: Ensure the `properties.csv` file exists in the correct location relative to the web directory
 - **CORS errors**: If you see CORS-related errors in the console, you need to use a local server instead of opening the file directly
 - **Map not displaying**: Check your internet connection as the map tiles require online access